suipingooi/jkdev/README.md

 ![Font Gylps](images/core/fontgylps.png)
 Eczar, serif and Montserrat, san-serif were selected as font-pair that is simple and modern yet suggestive of heritage.

-A demo of the site can be found here [https://whoami.jyskam.sg](https://suipingooi.github.io/jkdev/)
+A demo of the site can be found on [https://suipingooi.github.io/jkdev/](https://suipingooi.github.io/jkdev/)

 ## Features